bbbenbat/Projet_5_Pur_Beurre/README.md

 ### Prerequisites

+Your local machine must have a MySQL server installed.
+A user account must be created with all privileges.
-Your local machine must have a mysql server installed with a database : name : pur_beurre user : ocr password : As you want(ask when starting the application) rules user : all privileges on this database
+- user : ocr
+- password : As you want(ask when starting the application) rules user : all privileges on this database

 ```